Engee documentation

 Conclusion

-In this demonstration, we have explored the capabilities of Engee in terms of applying C, both by calling functions within the script and by connecting custom functions to fulfil our tasks.
+In this demo, we have analyzed the capabilities of Engee in terms of using C, both by calling functions inside the script and by connecting user functions to perform the tasks assigned to us.